Table of contents

 Failing to cooperate with the College regarding a Continuing Care Agreement and not paying College fees within an appropriate timeframe demonstrates a lack of priority to the College, which is not acceptable.
 The Hearing Tribunal felt the sanctions they ordered served as a reminder of the importance of professional responsibility for a physician.

-Edmonton physician guilty of unprofessional content
+Edmonton physician guilty of unprofessional conduct

 In a joint submission by Dr. Daniel McKennitt and the College’s Complaints Director, Dr. McKennitt admitted to six counts of unprofessional conduct before a College Hearing Tribunal.